daleao/sdv/AwesomeProfessions/README.md

 - **TrashNeededPerTaxLevel** (integer) - Represents the number of trash items the Conservationist must collect in order to gain a 1% tax deduction the following season.
 Use this value to balance your game if you use or don't use Automate.
 Default is 100.
 - **TrashNeededPerFriendshipPoint** (integer) - Represents the number of trash items the Prestiged Conservationist must collect in order to gain 1 point of friendship towards all villagers.
 Default is 100.
 - **TaxDeductionCeiling** (decimal) - Represents the maximum allowed tax deduction by the Ferngill Revenue Service.
 Set this to a sensible value to avoid breaking your game.
 Default is 0.25 (25% bonus value on every item).

+### Super Mode Configs
+- **EnableSuperMode** (boolean) - Required to allow Super Mode activation.
+Super Stat continues to apply.
+- **SuperModeKey** (keybind) - This is the key that activates Super Mode for 2nd-tier combat professions.
+By default this is the same key as Modkey, but can also be set to a different key.
+- **HoldKeyToActivateSuperMode** (boolean) - If set to true, then Super Mode will be activated after holding the above key for a short amount of time.
+If set to false, then Super Mode will activate immediately upon pressing the key.
+This is settings is useful if SuperModeKey is set to a key already bound to a different on-press action, such as if keeping the default keybind settings for Modkey and SuperModeKey, which will allowing tracking on-screen items without activating Super Mode.
+Default value is true.
+- **SuperModeActivationDelay** (decimal) - If HoldKeyToActivateSuperMode is set to true, this represents the number of seconds between pressing SuperModeKey and activating Super Mode.
+Set to a higher value if you use Prospector profession and find yourself accidentally wasting your Super Mode in the Mines.
+- **SuperModeGainFactor** (decimal) - Determines how quickly the Super Mode resource bar fills up.
+- **SuperModeDrainFactor** (decimal) - Determines how quickly the Super Mode resource bar drains during Super Mode.
+The base duration is 15 seconds.
+Higher numbers make Super Mode last longer.

+### Prestige Configs
 - **EnablePrestige** (boolean) - Whether to apply prestige changes.
 - **SkillResetCostMultiplier** (decimal) - Multiplies the base skill reset cost.
 Set to 0 to prestige for free.
 - **ForgetRecipesOnSkillReset** (boolean) - Wether reseting a skill also clears all associated recipes.